The Reilly Top 10 List

 Over the last six years we’ve heard from dozens of teachers around the country who use their list in their classrooms.
 We couldn’t be more thankful for those of you who reach out to tell us that our hard work is making a difference!
 These conversations belong in the science, literature, arts, history, and language classrooms, but also at the dinner table, at the water cooler, and anywhere else people stop to chat.
 You will notice the presentation of the list has changed a bit each year.
 In the future we will be updating old entries, adding guides for teachers, and offering videos.

-* In cases when Dr. Baron is not the sole author of an entry, co-authors and scholars and students who provided significant help in the creation of an entry are listed at the bottom of its page.
+* In rare cases when Dr. Baron is not the sole author of an entry, co-authors and scholars and students who provided significant help in the creation of an entry are listed at the bottom of its page.